0xInfection/SIPTorch/README.md

 </p>

 ### About
-__SIPTorch__ is a testing suite for the [Session Initiation Protocol](https://tools.ietf.org/html/rfc3261), popularly known as SIP Torture tests.
-These tests are primarily meant to harden and refine both the SIP protocol and its implementations.
+__SIPTorch__ is a testing suite for the [Session Initiation Protocol](https://tools.ietf.org/html/rfc3261).
+These tests, popularly known as SIP Torture Tests are primarily meant to harden and refine both the SIP protocol and its implementations.
 Hopefully this tool will help shaping SIP into a globally interoperable protocol for real time Internet communication services.

 Presently the tool implements the tests mentioned specifically in the [RFC 4475](https://tools.ietf.org/html/rfc4475), but future extensions to the modules is planned.
 The tests are divided into several sections - some stress the parser, some test the implementation of application/transaction layer semantics, some messages are themselves invalid, while others test backward compatibility.
 This tool however does not support IPv6 elements for now.